ecmwf/ecflow/Doc/online/change_history/change_history.rst

    - ecflow_server : Changed Pre-process to ignore generated variables SUITE,FAMILY,TASK in %comment %end(user variables)

 3.1.8: (production, September 2013)
-   - ecflow_server : Fix --migrate bugs(reading cron state, and reading message history)
+   - ecflow_server : Fix --migrate bugs: (reading cron state, and reading message history)
    - ecflow_server : Fix --migrate bugs: task, aborted reason, should not have \n.
 Need to use migrate.py, as fix.
    - ecflow_server : Changed --version to print date and time of compilation
    - ecflow_client : Update Repeat attribute to be able to return index_or_value(), Needed by ecflowview